 open/close all folders

 - There's Chad from Bleach, whose spirit powers manifest as a huge armoured right arm.
 This gets evened out with his left arm after some training with Kisuke shortly before the Hueco Mundo arc, though his second arm looks completely different, and both of them are much larger than the rest of his limbs, so it's still an example of this trope, just doublely so.

-- Kill la Kill inverts this trope with Ryuko's berserker form, which is pretty asymmetrical all-over, to be fair, but features a left arm approximately the same size as its body!◊
+- Kill la Kill uses this trope with Ryuko's berserker form, which is pretty asymmetrical all-over, to be fair, but features a left arm approximately the same size as its body.◊

 - Neinhalt Seiger of Samurai Shodown.
 His weapon is a giant gauntlet with a glowing hand.